XiaoxiaLin/realxdeal/README.md

 docker run -d --name mysqlcontainer -v /PATH/TO/DIR/CONTAINING/postings_february.csv:/var/lib/mysql-files/ -e MYSQL_ROOT_PASSWORD=password xiaoxia908/my_image
 ```

-Another option is to build the docker image from `Dockerfile` in the repository, and run the container:
+Another option is to build the docker image from `Dockerfile` in the repository, and run the container.
-(I've named the image 'realxdeal-image')
+(I've named the image 'realxdeal-image' in the command below):

 ```
 docker build -t realxdeal-image .